sepgh/testudo/README.md

 ## Todo

 - Prevent "too many open files" issue: since index chunks can grow, its safer to create a better pool for `SynchronisedFileChannel` used -currently- by `IndexFileManager`
+- Searching for keys, adding keys, or key values, are all done linearly.
+Alternatively, we could add/modify using binary search (works better in case of large key sizes) or hold a metadata in node with sorts